Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 };
 ```

-1. Users don\'t need to handle a missing service
+1. Users don't need to handle a missing service
 2. The game will crash if not found.

 - Return a null service:

-1. User\'s don\'t need to handle a missing service
+1. User's don't need to handle a missing service
-2. The game will continue if the service isn\'t available
+2. The game will continue if the service isn't available
 3. It is harder to debug

 ## What is the scope of the service?